Federal habeas corpus petition for immigration detention by Gozel Law Firm.

 Required Info: Please provide the A-Number and the Name of the Detention Facility if the person is already in custody.

 A Writ of Habeas Corpus is a federal court petition used to challenge the government's legal authority to detain an individual.
-In the immigration context, it is a constitutional right filed under 28 U.S.C. § 2241 that forces ICE to justify your detention before an independent Federal District Court Judge, rather than an administrative immigration judge.
+In the immigration context, it is a constitutional right filed under 28 U.S.C. § 2241 that forces ICE to justify your loved one's detention before an independent Federal District Court Judge, rather than an administrative immigration judge.

 No. This is a common misconception.
 While cases involving final removal orders (Zadvydas v.
 Davis) often involve a 6-month threshold, challenges to mandatory detention under Sections 1225 or 1226 can often be filed immediately.
 If you have been denied a bond hearing or are being held without a clear legal basis, we can act right away.